ljsinclair/featurebase-docs/docs/concepts/concept-pt1-bitmap-index.md

 ### Equality encoding integer values

-Equality encoding integers (and other non-boolean data) is less effective but is possible.
+Equality encoding non-Boolean data like integers is less effective but is possible.

 For example: